Code-Institute-Submissions/cake-and-away/README.md

 - As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
   - A reviews section under the titled 'Sweet words' was created to have a few testimoals.
 The page footers all have the social media links.
 #### Returning Visitor Goals
-- As a Returning Visitor, I want to see if they have created new cake flavours and different designs, or even other desserts.
+- As a Returning Visitor, I want to see if they have created new cake flavours, or even other desserts.
-- As a returning user, I would like to find the best means of contacting the company, even for other queries, which might not necessarily be about a quote.
+  - The 'Our Process' page will constantly be updated so that any new flavour or update on what is made will be on the site.
+Also there is an option for people who do want to be contacted for anything other than a quote, to suscribe to emails, which will also include any new updates.
-- I would like to see if their cake designing portfolio has increased, and, if the delivery area for cakes has expanded.
+- I would like to see if their cake designing portfolio has increased.
+ - Once a cake has been created, it will be uploaded onto the 'Gallery' page.

 ## Deployment
 The site is hosted using GitHub pages, deployed directly from the master branch.
 Once there has been a new commit and push on GitPod, the GitHub site will automatically update.